Indonesia Construction Market Size, Share, Trends and Forecast by Sector and Region, 2026-2034

 Key Questions Answered in This Report

-The Indonesia construction market size reached USD 117.0 Billion in 2024.
+The Indonesia construction market size was valued at USD 125.4 Billion in 2025.

 Need more help?